devs-group/liquiswiss/README.md

             - The template for LiquiSwiss looks like this:
             - ![sendgrid.png](.readme/sendgrid.png "Dynamic Template")
             - The values to submit can be found in [this model](backend/pkg/models/mail.go)
-            - You can find the useage in the [SendgridService](backend/internal/service/sendgrid_service.go)
+            - You can find the usage in the [SendgridService](backend/internal/service/sendgrid_service.go)
     - Set your credentials for [Fixer](https://fixer.io/)
         - This requires you to have an account with Fixer
         - Copy the API key that you find in the [Dashboard](https://fixer.io/dashboard)